IBM/ibm-object-csi-driver/README.md

 # Deploy CSI driver on your cluster

-Change image if required in deploy/ibmCloud/kustomization.yaml file.
+Update images if required in `deploy/ibmCloud/kustomization.yaml` file.

+Deploy the resources

 `kubectl apply -k deploy/ibmCloud/`

 To clean up the deployment